mvolkmann/blog/src/lambda-calculus.md

 To demonstrate this we will write a function that adds two numbers.
 Recall that λ-calculus does not define numbers or operators.
-But for demonstration purposes, assume that it does define the `+` operator which adds two numbers held in variables.
+But for demonstration purposes, we can pretend that it does define numbers, basic math operators such as `+`, and the Boolean values `true` and `false`.

 | λ-calculus     | JavaScript      |
 | -------------- | --------------- |